Luciana Pedraza

 Luciana Pedraza ([luˈsjana peˈðɾasa]) (born January 5, 1972) is an Argentine actress and director.
-She is married to American actor Robert Duvall, and is the granddaughter of Argentine aviation pioneer Susana Ferrari Billinghurst.
+She is married to American actor Robert Duvall.
+She is the granddaughter of Argentine aviation pioneer Susana Ferrari Billinghurst.

 Early life

 Born in the Argentine Northwest, in the city of Salta, she grew up in the province of Jujuy.

 She is the oldest of five sisters.
-After graduating from the University of Buenos Aires with an MBA and minor in English she became the marketing director of W. & Associates.
+After graduating from the University of Buenos Aires, she became the marketing director of W. & Associates.
 In 1996, while strolling down a street, she approached actor Robert Duvall to invite him to a party without knowing who he was.
 They share the same birthday 41 years apart.

 Career

 Pedraza wrote and directed the short documentary The Portrait of Billy Joe (2004) and appeared in the 2002 film Assassination Tango, which was written, produced, directed by, and starring her future husband Robert Duvall.
 She also appeared in another film of his, Wild Horses.